-Mr. lacofano first explained the structure of the public workshop, noting the first segment of the meeting would consist of a PowerPoint presentation and the remainder of the meeting would be reserved for open discussion during which the public and commissioners would be given the opportunity to pose questions and comments.
-He then gave a brief background of MIG's previous work with river corridor management projects, and introduced Bill Spain and
+Mr. lacofano first explained the structure of the public workshop, noting the the meeting would consist of a PowerPoint presentation and the remainder would be reserved for open discussion during which the public and commiss given the opportunity to pose questions and comments.
+He then gave a brief MIG's previous work with river corridor management projects, and introduced on and Park Commission Public Workshop, 3/1/21 n (RPC) held a public ement Plan (NRMP). e NRMP, (2) describe ceive community and . to 8:30 p.m. online onal Parks (Regional participated in the from the workshop's g participants to put self-introduction, dicating their time to r. lacofano. e first segment of of the meeting sioners would be of background of ced Bill Spain and 1